openservicebrokerapi/servicebroker/spec.md

 ```
 {
   "error": "QuotaExceeded",
-  "description": "Your account has exceeded its quota for service instances.
+  "description": "Your account has exceeded its quota for Service Instances.
 Please contact support at http://support.example.com."
 }
 ```